wolf1892/honeypot/README.md

-# honeypot
+# Deception that fights back
-Deception that attacks back -- sort off--
+Honeypot that got tired of defending now it fights back.